web-ridge/gqlgen-sqlboiler/README.md

 DONE: Support for foreign keys named differently than their corresponding model
 DONE: New plugin which generates CRUD resolvers based on mutations in graphql scheme
-DONE: Support one-to-one relationships inside input types 90%: Generate code which implements the generated where and search filters
+DONE: Support one-to-one relationships inside input types
+DONE: Generate code which implements the generated where and search filters
 TODO: Batch create/update/delete generation in resolvers
 TODO: Support gqlgen multiple .graphql files
 TODO: Edges/connections